typedb/typedb-docs/0001-typedb/02-dev/05-studio.md

 ## Inserting Data

-Here's some sample data that complies with our schema.
+The following TypeQL request will insert some sample data that complies with our schema.

 ```typeql

 ```

+Follow the steps illustrated below to execute request and load sample data.

 <div class="slideshow">

 [slide:start]